ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 ## Saving the Output

-Before the data are ready to be output the disclosive columns must be dropped.
+Before the table is ready to be published the disclosive columns must be dropped.
 These cannot be output as they would allow for the perturbation to be unpicked.
 This code assumes that you have not changed the default column names; please update it if you have. `drop()` will work on a list of column names in this case, and this code puts it in a new dataframe.

 ```python
 output_table = perturbed_table.drop(columns = ["pre_sdc_count", "ckey", "pcv", "pvalue"])